Last Updated on October 15, 2023 by Tim Wells

 Many services appeal to consumers by offering some free content.
-If you look directly at services from channels like CBS or The CW, you’ll find apps that provide a mix of free and paid content.
+If you look directly at services from TV channels like CBS or The CW, you’ll find apps that provide a mix of free and paid content.

-How to Get IPTV on Kodi
+Using IPTV on Kodi

-If you like Kodi and use it regularly, then IPTV can make it even better.
+If you like Kodi and use it regularly, IPTV can make it even better.
 Although you can always install a TV tuner to get OTA (Over The Air) signals, an IPTV service may be a better option, depending on where you live.

 The second option is to buy a fully-loaded Kodi box.

-It’s not all sunshine and roses though.
+It’s not all sunshine and roses, though.